The picture worth a thousand words.

 The photo couldn’t be any better.
 An 11-mile obstacle course, the Tough Mudder.
 A physical and mental challenge.
 A slight grimace across my face.
 A dirty, hard-worked body.
 And the words, “I will” in the background.

 My goal when doing my first Mudder wasn’t to run as fast as I could or beat those around me.
 That’s not what a Tough Mudder is about.
 My goal was to complete every obstacle on the course with flying colors – and I did.
-Luckily, the photographer captured the (in my opinion) hardest obstacle to get across (in 2014 – the 2016 obstacles became a tad harder), right behind swinging across water on gymnastics rings.
+Luckily, the photographer captured the (in my opinion) hardest obstacle to get across (in 2014 – the obstacles each year continue to get more difficult), right behind swinging across water on gymnastics rings.